workrahul22/learning/2. Low Level Design/LowLevelDesign.md

 #### What is  LLD?

-1. Low level implementation details of a software system.
+1. Low-level implementation details of a software system.
 2. Organization of code.

 #### Why is LLD Important?

-Phonepe uses yes bank for all its UPI payments and when RBI banned yes bank then it makes only one day to phonepe to be back online all because of good code design and their code are not tightly coupled.
+Phonepe uses Yes Bank for all its UPI payments and when RBI banned Yes Bank, it took only one day for Phonepe to be back online because of good code design, and their code is not tightly coupled.

 #### Principles of good software

 1. Code Reuse.
-2. Why it is difficult to write code that is reusable?
+2. Why is it difficult to write reusable code?
     a.
-Tight Cpupling
+Tight Coupling
         ```Java
             pay(user) {
                 rozerpay(user)